MicrosoftDocs/azure-docs/articles/storage-mover/migration-basics.md

 > [!NOTE]
 > In this release of Azure Storage Mover, your target storage must exist, before you can create a job definition.
 For instance if your target is an Azure blob container, you'll need to deploy that first before making a new job definition.

 The outcome of the planning phase is a mapping of source shares to Azure target locations.
-If your targets don't already exist, you will have to complete the next phase "Deploy" before you can record your migration plan in the Azure Storage Mover service.
+If your targets don't already exist, you'll have to complete the next phase "Deploy" before you can record your migration plan in the Azure Storage Mover service.

 ## Phase 4: Deployment